 Email marketing can be an effective way to get new customers engaged and maintain relationships with your customers.
 Try to get new website visitors to sign up for your newsletter by offering a bonus piece for subscribing (e.g. offer a free how-to guide on when they sign up for your weekly newsletter).
 There are email marketing services like MailChimp, Constant Contact and CampaignMonitor that offer free versions or trials so you can test their platforms.
 They also have paid versions that offer more features, which will do automated lead nurturing (“drips and triggers”).
 Infusionsoft, Salesforce and Hubspot are more sophisticated platforms that segment audiences and send automated messages.

 Take Care of Your Technology

 While not every marketing step will be right for every small business, combining or adapting them to your business’s needs should be helpful if you are looking to get your brand out there without spending a fortune.

-And, of course, taking care of your hardware and software ensures that you’ll have the equipment you need to take care of your internet marketing needs.
-Geeks on Site can provide IT services to smaller businesses that don’t have the budget (or need) for full-time IT staff, from services as simple as remote computer tune-up to removing malware and viruses from your network of computers.
+And, of course, taking care of your hardware and software ensures that you’ll have the equipment you need to take care of your marketing needs.
+Geeks On Site can provide IT services to smaller businesses that don’t have the budget (or need) for full-time IT staff, from services as simple as remote computer tune-up to removing malware and viruses from your network of computers.
 We’re available 24 hours a day.